 The answer to this question is ‘No’.
 You cannot use image masking in place of clipping path and vice versa.
 Both these tools work differently and give you a different output.
 Both play a crucial role in photo re-touching, and the way they work is different.

 Clipping path is also called deep etching.
 Although both these techniques are used to remove unwanted background, each have different features.
 Apart from Photoshop there are many other editing applications used to create masks.
 You can turn a dull picture into a bright one using the masking tool.

 With the help of masking, the retoucher can set pixel values to zero.
 The procedure of masking is long and tedious as compared to clipping an image.
 The time taken in masking a picture is much more than clipping a picture.

 A graphic designer should have ample of knowledge in order to perform masking services.
 Only experienced retouchers are able to carry out perfect masking.
 This doesn’t mean that clipping path does not require good skills.
-Image masking and clipping both play a different role in improving a picture.
+Image masking and clipping path both play a different role in improving a picture.

 Working on a photograph and making it look good requires a lot of creativity.
-Make sure you understand the nuances and jargon of photo editing so that you have a flawless picture in hand.
+Make sure you understand the nuances and jargons of photo editing so that you have a flawless picture in hand.
 You can even browse through retouched images online and get more clarity on how the photo retouching industry works.